Jason Hernandez

-Jason Hernandez (born August 26, 1983) is the Manager for Player Engagement with Toronto FC.
-He has played for the Puerto Rico national team playing as a defender.
+Jason Hernandez (born August 26, 1983) is former professional soccer player who is the general manager of Major League Soccer club Toronto FC.
+He previously played for the Puerto Rico national team as a defender.

 Hernandez played prep soccer at Paramus Catholic High School.

 College

 Hernandez played college soccer at Seton Hall University from 2001 to 2004, and captained the team in his final two seasons.
 He was also named Second Team ALL-BIG EAST in 2004.

 Club career

 MetroStars

 Hernandez was selected by the MetroStars with the sixth pick in the first round of the 2005 MLS Supplemental Draft and signed a developmental contract with the team for the 2005 season.
 After not playing a minute in the club's first 29 league games, he made his debut against Chicago on October 5, 2005.
 He started the last three games of the regular season, as well as both games in the playoffs.

 Chivas USA

 Hernandez was traded to Chivas USA in a trade that allowed the MetroStars to move up to the first selection of the 2006 MLS SuperDraft and select Marvell Wynne.

 In his initial campaign with Chivas, Hernandez went on to appear in 29 league matches, including 24 starts.
 During the 2007 season Hernandez saw his role reduced as he appeared in 21 league matches, starting only nine.
 He started three of the club's four playoff matches during his two-year stint at the Los Angeles-based club.